C. J. Dennis

-When Dennis died, Australia's then Prime Minister Joseph Lyons said he was destined to be remembered as the 'Australian Robert Burns'.
+When Dennis died, Australia's then Prime Minister Joseph Lyons said he was destined to be remembered as the "Australian Robert Burns".

 Biography

-C. J. Dennis was born in Auburn, South Australia.
-His father owned hotels in Auburn, and then later in Gladstone and Laura.
+C. J. Dennis was born in Auburn, South Australia the first of three sons to Irish-born parents James Dennis (born 1828) and his second wife Katherine "Kate" Frances (nee Tobin) (1851-1890), both had emigrated to Australia in the 1860s, his father leased hotels in Auburn, and then later in Watervale, Gladstone and Laura.
 His mother suffered ill health, so Clarrie (as he was known) was raised initially by his great-aunts, then went away to school, Christian Brothers College, Adelaide as a teenager.

-At the age of 19 he was employed as a solicitor's clerk.
+Dennis left school at 17 and worked as a junior clerk for an Adelaide stock and station and wool-buying firm, by the age of 19 he was employed as a solicitor's clerk.
 It was while he was working in this job that, like banker's clerk Banjo Paterson before him, his first poem was published under the pseudonym "The Best of the Six".
 He later went on to publish in The Worker, under his own name, and as "Den", and in The Bulletin.
 His collected poetry was published by Angus & Robertson.